 - 100 percent silicone caulk

 Thoroughly clean the area you will caulk, using your preferred bathroom cleaner.
 Rinse the area and dry it with a clean rag.
 Caulk adheres best to a clean surface, so make sure the walls and trim are completely clean and dry.
 If you are replacing old caulking, remove all of the old caulk using your putty knife and clean the surface thoroughly.

 Prepare the Caulk Tube

-The secret to a neat application of caulk is cutting the right size of the opening on the applicator tip of the caulking tube.
-Determine the size of caulking bead you want to apply.
-The lower down on the tube you cut the larger the opening and caulking bead.
+The secret to a neat application is cutting the right size opening on the applicator tip of the caulk tube.
+The lower down on the tube you cut, the larger the opening and resulting caulk bead.

 Shower and tub trim parts you should caulk include:

-Use a wet finger (some people like to use a damp rag or a sponge) to smooth out each bead of caulk.
-The key is to clean up the caulk so it leaves a nice finish but still covers the gaps around the trim.
-Do this right away before the caulk begins to set.
-Caulk takes a long time to fully dry but can become less spreadable pretty quickly.
+Immediately after applying, use a wet finger (some people like to use a damp rag or a sponge) to smooth out each bead of caulk.
+Using warm water works best.
+The goal is to leave a small, neat bead that still fully covers the gaps around the trim.
+It is important to do this immediately; silicone caulk takes a long time to fully dry but can become less spreadable pretty quickly.

 How much caulk is wiped away is up to personal preference.
-Some people like to leave really big caulk lines, but usually fine beads look better.
-A thin line of... caulk is just as effective as a large one as long as there are no gaps.
-Keep in mind that a thicker caulk joint draws the eye where a thin line is less conspicuous.
+Some people like to leave fairly large caulk lines, but small, thin beads usually look better.
+A thin line of caulk is just as effective as a large one as long as there are no gaps.
+Keep in mind that a thicker caulk joint draws the eye, while a thin line will be less conspicuous.